 There are many models available for organizations to use to support their journey towards supporting workplace diversity.
 Each of the models must be followed ‘to their intent’ if the values are to be realized.
 Organizational efforts that simply ‘check off the box’ to reach compliance with workplace diversity models (or Accreditation Requirements, CARF, etc.) will inevitably produce performance that deviates from the model’s intent.

-Shallow execution of guidelines and ‘best practices’ will produce inelastic and unconvincing results at best and increase conflict, friction, and stakeholder dissatisfaction at worst.
+Shallow execution of guidelines and ‘best practices’ will at best produce inelastic and unconvincing results.
+At worst, it will increase conflict, friction, and stakeholder dissatisfaction.

 The above image depicts a generic model for evaluating organizational readiness & commitment to supporting workplace diversity.